Blanka Roundtree broundtree

 Digital Tools are the core of current industry standards.
 In this class you will:

-Understand the nature of digital creation utilizing simple code, evidencing the logic behind any digital visual creation.
+• Understand the nature of digital creation utilizing the most up-to-date tools, evidencing the logic behind any digital visual creation.

-Develop an understanding of the evolution of currently used industry accepted tools, especially the Adobe Creative Suite, as well as open source alternatives.
+• Survey the evolution of currently used industry accepted tools, especially the Adobe Creative Suite, as well as open-source alternatives.

-Understand the importance of image optimization for online delivery, determining the usage of compression types according to the needed media.
+• Understand the importance of image optimization for online delivery, determining the usage of compression types according to the platforms used.

-Learn basic Typography, Logo Design, Branding, Identity and Design elements.
+• Learn the fundamentals Typography, Logo Development, and Branding elements.

-Understand the radical differences between Digital Media and Printed media, as well as hybrid production using InDesign to produce PDFs.
+• Understand the radical differences between Digital Media and Printed Media, as well as hybrid production using InDesign to produce PDFs, electronic documents, and pre-press for print, including Packaging production.

-Understand the nature of Animation and Video as a sequence of still images and manipulation of time.
+• Understand the nature of Animation and Video as a sequence of still images and manipulation of time, in the form of GIF, rotoscope or creative frame by frame animations.

-Create an online and printed portfolio with the pieces created during the entire semester
+• Create a PDF portfolio with the pieces produced during the entire semester

-Understand the importance of a digital journal as digital memories and tool for self-assessment.
+• Understand the importance of a digital journal – in this case a public blog – as digital memories and tool for self-assessment.

 Student Learning Outcomes